 The award-winning attorneys at ABC Law Centers have been practicing birth injury law for decades.
 We have represented Ann Arbor families with children suffering from a variety of serious and permanent cognitive, physical, and behavioral disorders stemming from birth injury.

 We have helped children in Ann Arbor and throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.
 Our birth injury firm has secured numerous multi-million dollar verdicts and settlements that attest to our success, and we will never charge you a fee until we have won your case.
-In addition, because we know how difficult these cases can be for everyone involved, we always give personal attention to each child and family we represent.
+We know how difficult these cases can be for everyone involved, and we always give personal attention to each child and family we represent.

-Michigan birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases since he began his legal career in 1987.
+Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases since he began his legal career in 1987.
 His cases involve hypoxic-ischemic encephalopathy (HIE), cerebral palsy, neonatal brain damage, and a wide variety of other birth injuries, complications, and instances of medical malpractice.
 Partners Jesse Reiter and Rebecca Walsh are consistently recognized in U.S. News and World Report’s “Best Lawyers in America” publication, and our firm is also recognized in their “Best Law Firms” publication.

 Phone (toll-free): 888-419-2229